Diegoj029/Real-State-Website/README.md

 The code ended up being quite a mess with functions being called everywhere, but it was designed this way to avoid making a single large script.
 By using OOP, most functionalities go through a method as it is repeated plenty of times.
 Jinja also allowed me to use hierarchies in HTML to avoid repeating the header and footer on both pages by using a template.

 With more time to planify, I'm sure the UI/UX could've been better.
-Currently it's somewhat confusing as not everything is as reactive as planned.
+Currently it's somewhat confusing as not everything is as reactive as planned, and the distribution feels odd.